101 Yoga Lesson Planning Ideas

 Growth Is The Most Important Thing There Is

-You could include the following poses into your lesson plan:
+You could include the following poses in your lesson plan:

 - Tree (growing roots)